 The bill amends sections 340.02 and 340.036 of the Revised Code to modify the composition and operational guidelines of boards overseeing alcohol, drug addiction, and mental health services in Ohio.
 It establishes that each board will consist of a variable number of members—either nine, twelve, fourteen, fifteen, or eighteen—depending on the decision of the county commissioners.
-The bill also stipulates that the membership should reflect the political party preferences of the service district's population based on recent election results, and it mandates that board members must be residents of the service district.
-Additionally, it outlines the appointment process, term limits, and training requirements for board members, as well as restrictions on conflicts of interest.
+The bill also stipulates that the size of the board can only be reassessed every four years and requires county commissioners to solicit feedback from the board before implementing any changes.
+Additionally, the bill mandates that board members reflect the political party preferences of the service district's population and includes specific qualifications for board members, such as ensuring representation from clinicians and individuals with experience in mental health and addiction services.

 Statutes affected: As Introduced: 340.02, 340.036